sinankeskin/ember-oauther/README.md

   }
 ```

 ember-outher has a service named oauther.
+All functions returns Promise.

 For sign in process use;